Demographics of Thailand: Ultra-low fertility

-Thailand’s population declined by 100,000 in 2024 to 65.95 million in 2024.
+Thailand's population declined by 100,000 to 65.95 million in 2024.
 The historic demographic shift of 2024 occurred when the annual births fell below 500,000 for the first time since 1949.
 In 2024, 462,240 births versus 571,646 deaths were recorded.
-Thailand’s total fertility rate (TFR) declined to 1.0, which is lower than Japan’s 1.2.
+Thailand's total fertility rate (TFR) declined to 1.0, which is lower than Japan's 1.2.
 This makes Thailand an ultra-low fertility country like South Korea and Singapore.
-Demographic projections predict that the population could shrink to 40 million people in 50 years.
-This would be a decrease of 25 million or 1 million people per 2 years.
-A survey with over 1,000 Thais showed that 71% regard the low birthrate as a national crisis, while only 35.8% of fertile people plan to have children.
-The government's “Having Children for the Nation” campaign proves to be ineffective.
+The Department of Provincial Administration reported that in 2025 Thailand had only 416,514 births (lowest in 75 years), while deaths reached 559,684.
+2.1 children per woman is required to maintain a stable population.

+Causes

 The root cause of the declining birthrate and the rapid population aging is blamed on feelings of inadequate living standards, rising cost of living (housing, education, childrearing), not feeling successful enough compared to peers, societal pressures and unrealistic portrayals of success in social media.
 The public perception of starting a family is often burdensome, stressful, or overly expensive.
 Ineffective policies will result in a demographic crisis.
 Within circa 50 years, the population is projected to decline from over 60 million to just over 30 million.
 This will negatively affect Thailand's national competitiveness, international bargaining power, and national security.

+Projections

+Demographic projections predict that the population could shrink to 40 million people in 50 years.
+This would be a decrease of 25 million or 1 million people per 2 years.
+A survey with over 1,000 Thais showed that 71% regard the low birthrate as a national crisis, while only 35.8% of fertile people plan to have children.
+The government's "Having Children for the Nation" campaign proves to be ineffective.
+2025 predictions are a shrink to 30 million from around 67 million in 50 to 60 years.

+Policies

+The director-general of the Department of Health, Dr Amporn Benjapolpitak, outlined the "Every Birth Matters" policy of the Ministry of Public Health in April 2026.
+Five key achievements are: